mouseless/baked/docs/layers/ui.md

 and `PageDescriptors` configuration target for registering pages using `ComponentDescriptor` instances.

-Also this layer provides `ILocaleTemplate` and `Localization` configuration targets to generate localization data for generated page descriptors

 ### `AppDescriptor`

 This target is provided in `GenerateCode` phase.
 To configure it in a feature;